g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 ### Getting started

 The easiest way to create a Micronaut project, is through the Micronaut CLI.
-There are several ways you can install the Micronaut CLI, so I suggest you take a look at the [installation guide](https://micronaut-projects.github.io/micronaut-starter/latest/guide/#installation) and come back once you're set.
+There are several ways you can install the Micronaut CLI, so take a look at the [installation guide](https://micronaut-projects.github.io/micronaut-starter/latest/guide/#installation) and come back once you're set.

 To see what's possible with the Micronaut CLI, you can use the following command: